ALiwoto/spotify-video-disabler/README.md

 ## Installation

-I haven't thought of uploading it to chrome web store yet...so:
+I haven't thought of uploading it to chrome web store yet (it needs fee)...so:
   1. clone the repository: `git clone https://github.com/ALiwoto/video-disabler-extension.git`
   2. Open Chrome and go to chrome://extensions.
   3. Enable "Developer mode" using the toggle switch in the top-right corner.